Scandinavian Course in Neurosurgery

 Einar & Pål

-- on the behalf of the Beito organizing comiteè
+- on behalf of the Beito organizing comiteè

 The Annual Scandinavian Course in Neurosurgery was founded in 1997 by Professor Iver Langmoen.
 One week per year, usually week 12, Scandinavian neurosurgical residents convene at the amazingly beautiful ski resort Beitostølen to learn the basics of neurosurgery, meet experienced colleagues, establish networks, go skiing (both downhill and cross-country) and enjoy the welcoming atmosphere at Radisson Blu Mountain Resort.